CTOR-Labs/CTOR-Labs/README.md

 ### 🚀 Visionaries & Innovators
 A glimpse into the next evolutionary step of intelligence —
 not artificial, not biological, but collective.

 ---

-# 📌 CAI Systems: A New Evolutionary Branch of Intelligence

-CAI (Collective Artificial Intelligence) represents a new class of intelligence emerging from interacting agents — human and artificial — operating within a shared cognitive environment.

-CTOR is the first experimental platform designed specifically to study this phenomenon.

----